 If extraordinary circumstances prevent any step from occurring within the stated time frame or if there are unanticipated delays (school breaks, inclement weather, witness or conduct council members are unavailable) all parties will be notified and will be given an estimated time for the step to occur.
 Extensions requested by any party must be approved by the Director of Student Rights & Responsibilities or his/her designee.
 Granted extensions will not be longer than 5 business days.

-H. Proscribed Sanctions: If found responsible, available sanctions include, one, two, three, or four semesters, dismissal from the college, and educational sanctions.
+H. Proscribed Sanctions: If found responsible, available sanctions include,

+•Dating Violence: No contact order, probation, residence hall removal, residence hall relocation, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions.

-- Dating Violence: No contact order, probation, residence hall removal, residence hall relocation, suspension forone, two, three, or four semesters, dismissal from the college, and educational sanctions. - Domestic Violence: No contact order, probation, residence hall removal, residence hall relocation, suspension for
+•Domestic Violence: No contact order, probation, residence hall removal, residence hall relocation, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions.

-- Stalking: No contact order, probation, residence hall removal, residence hall relocation, suspensionfor one, two, three, or four semesters, dismissal from the college, and educational sanctions. - Non-Consensual Sexual Intercourse (or attempts to commit same): No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions. - Non-Consensual Sexual Contact (or attempts to commit same): No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions. - Sexual Exploitation: No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the College, and educational sanctions. - Sexual Harassment: No contact order, probation, residence hall removal, residence hall relocation, suspension for one, two, three, or four semesters, and educational sanctions.
+•Stalking: No contact order, probation, residence hall removal, residence hall relocation, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions.

+•Non-Consensual Sexual Intercourse (or attempts to commit same): No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions.

+•Non-Consensual Sexual Contact (or attempts to commit same): No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the college, and educational sanctions.

+•Sexual Exploitation: No contact order, probation, residence hall removal, suspension for one, two, three, or four semesters, dismissal from the College, and educational sanctions.

+•Sexual Harassment: No contact order, probation, residence hall removal, residence hall relocation, suspension for one, two, three, or four semesters, and educational sanctions.

+Upon request the College will disclose the results of a disciplinary proceeding for a violent crime or non-forcible sex offense (incest or statutory rape) to: The victim of such crime or offense OR The next of kin, if the victim is deceased.